LLNL/ExaCA/examples/README.md

     * Each line following the first should have six comma-separated values corresponding to x, y, z, tm, tl, cr. x, y, and z are cell coordinates, in meters, of a given location in the simulation.
 The spacing between locations should correpond to a Cartesian grid, with a cell size equivalent to that specified in the input file.
 For each time that an x,y,z coordinate went above and below the liqiuidus temperature of the alloy during a heat transport simulation, a tm (time at which the point went above the liquidus), tl (time at which the point went below the liquidus), and cr (instantaneous cooling rate at the liquidus) should be recorded.
     * If an x,y,z coordinate melted and solidified multiple times, it should appear in the file multiple times on separate lines.
 The order of the lines do not matter, except that the header line must be before any data.
     * The top surface (the largest Z coordinate in a file) is assumed to be flat.
 Additionally, if multiple temperature files are being used (for example, a scan pattern consisting of 10 layers of repeating even and odd file data), the Z coordinate corresponding to this flat top surface should be the same for all files.
+* Problem types SM and RM are modifications of problem types S and R that include multiple melting and solidification events per cell.
+This is as opposed to problem types S and R, within which all cells that will eventually undergo melting are initialized as liquid, and only the final time that a given cell goes below the liquidus temperature is modeled.
+To guarantee accurate results for a generic problem using external time-temperature history data, all melting and solidification events should be modeled; however, for some problem geometries, the microstructure resulting from only considering the final solidification event in each cell is a reasonable fast approximation.

 All problem types rely on two files in addition to the main input file.
 First, a file containing the interfacial response function data governing